slaetthult/TempoRun/README.md

 The grid class contains the shortname of the viewport (defined in config.scss) and the amount of grids:<br>
 {viewport}{gridamount} -> "w12".<br>
-If you want to push grid-elements, use "w-push-4" {viewport}-push-{gridamount}.
+If you want to move certain grid-elements, use "w-start-4" {viewport}-start-{gridamount}.
+In this case the element will be positioned at the fourth column.
 Grid-Elements are directly wrapped by the class "grid-wrap".
 ``` bash
 <div class="grid-wrap">